PedroCristo/README-TEST/README.md

 - [W3C - CSS](https://jigsaw.w3.org/css-validator/)
 - W3C - CSS was used to validate the CSS code
 - [Fontawesome](https://fontawesome.com/)
-- To add icons to the website
+- Was used to add icons to the website
 - [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)
 - To check App responsiveness and debugging
 - [Google Fonts](https://fonts.google.com/)